Clinton Township, New Jersey

 Clinton Township is a township in Hunterdon County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the township's population was 13,505, an increase of 27 (+.2%) from the 2010 census count of 13,478, which in turn reflected an increase of 521 (+4.0%) from the 12,957 counted in the 2000 census.
+As of the 2020 United States census, the township's population was 13,505, an increase of 27 (+0.2%) from the 2010 census count of 13,478, which in turn reflected an increase of 521 (+4.0%) from the 12,957 counted in the 2000 census.

+History

 Clinton Township was incorporated as a township by an act of the New Jersey Legislature on April 12, 1841, from portions of Lebanon Township, based on the results of a referendum held that same day.
 Portions of the township have been taken to form Clinton town (April 5, 1865, within the township; became independent in 1895), High Bridge township (March 29, 1871) and Lebanon borough (March 26, 1926).
 The township was named for Governor of New York DeWitt Clinton.

+In 1998, Republican Assemblyman Michael Patrick Carroll proposed to honor former president Ronald Reagan by changing the township's name to Reagan Township and renaming Clinton to Reagan, New Jersey.

 Geography

 According to the United States Census Bureau, the township had a total area of 33.87 square miles (87.72 km2), including 29.87 square miles (77.36 km2) of land and 4.00 square miles (10.36 km2) of water (11.81%).

-Annandale (with a 2010 Census population of 1,695) is a census-designated place and unincorporated community located within Clinton Township.
+Annandale (with a 2020 Census population of 1,663) is a census-designated place and unincorporated community located within Clinton Township.

 Other unincorporated communities, localities and place names located partially or completely within the township include Allerton, Cedar Heights, Cokesbury, Hamden, Mariannes Corner, McPherson, Potterstown, Readingsburg, and Sunnyside.

 The township borders Clinton Town, Franklin Township, High Bridge, Lebanon Township, Raritan Township, Readington Township, Tewksbury Township, Union Township.
 Also, Lebanon is an independent municipality surrounded entirely by the township, making it part one of 21 pairs of "doughnut towns" in the state, where one municipality entirely surrounds another.

 Cushetunk Mountain is a ring-shaped mountain located in Readington Township and Clinton Township.
 Once an active volcano, the diabase mountain was formed 160 million years ago.
 The Lenape called the mountain "Cushetunk" meaning "place of hogs".
 In the 1960s, the valley was filled with water to create Round Valley Reservoir, at 180 ft in depth the second-deepest in the state.